-Taylor’s ABET-accredited Physics and Engineering Department goes the extra mile to provide students opportunities for professional growth and development.
+Taylor’s ABET-accredited Engineering Program goes the extra mile to provide students opportunities for professional growth and development.
 Whatever passions you may have, you’ll be equipped with all the tools necessary for your future as an engineer.
 Mission-minded professors partner with students to design and develop projects that impact the world for good.

 Before accepting his job at Taylor, Associate Professor of Physics and Engineering Peter Staritz served in Bangladesh, a small country in South Asia, as a part of a missionary team working to construct and operate a Christian hospital.
 After two and a half years of faithful service, Staritz returned to the United States.